ArianaShackelford/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+        This week I learned about how to create an api using express and how tho use express to write custom middleware

 - [ ] Describe Middleware?

+    Middleware are functions that are used to make other processes easier by logging or providing validation, and can be used globaly or locally.

 - [ ] Describe a Resource?

+    Resources are the things you're using, what you are performing crud operations on.
+They're usually nouns, so if you are listing songs or restraunts, or types of animals ect... all of those are resources.

 - [ ] What can the API return to help clients know if a request was successful?

+    Status codes, and json messages

 - [ ] How can we partition our application into sub-applications?

+        By using different Routers and databases.

 ## Minimum Viable Product